 Peace lilies are a popular houseplant known for their elegant white blooms and dark green leaves.
 They're said to bring a calming sense to a space, so much so that they’re often given as sympathy gifts.

 These plants even have a reputation for helping purify the air.
 Peace lilies are native to the tropics, which means they prefer warm, humid conditions.
-Chances are you don’t live in the rainforest, though — so how can you help this plant best adapt to your indoor space?
+Chances are you don’t live in the rainforest, though — so how do you care for a peace lily indoors?
 It’s easier than you might think!

 Sometimes it can seem like every houseplant is the same.
 Maybe you’ve reached the point where you have a huge collection and you find yourself asking, “Well, what are peace lilies good for?”
 After all, what’s the point if it’s just another flower?